web333wiki/web3-wiki/cards/OpenZeppelin.md

 OpenZeppelin provides several key components and services to the Web3 community:

 - **OpenZeppelin Contracts:** A library of modular, reusable, and secure smart contracts written in Solidity.
-This includes implementations for various [[ERC Standards|ERC token standards]], access control mechanisms (e.g., Ownable, Role-Based Access Control), security utilities (e.g., ReentrancyGuard, Pausable), and more.
+This includes implementations for various [[Erc standards]], access control mechanisms (e.g., Ownable, Role-Based Access Control), security utilities (e.g., ReentrancyGuard, Pausable), and more.
 These contracts are heavily audited and community-vetted.
 - **OpenZeppelin Defender:** A platform for automating smart contract operations, including secure administration, monitoring, and incident response.
 - **Security Audits:** OpenZeppelin is a respected provider of smart contract security audits, helping projects identify vulnerabilities before deployment.
 - **OpenZeppelin Upgrades Plugins:** Tools to help manage and deploy upgradeable smart contracts, allowing for bug fixes and feature additions post-deployment without losing state or requiring complex migrations.